lmarzy/kickstart-react-parcel/README.md

 # kickstart-react-parcel
-Kickstarter for a React project using Parcel as the Bundler
+Kickstarter for a React project using Parcel as the bundler